MoniPar/quiz/README.md

 ## Structure / Design Choices

 This online quiz is designed with a minimalist approach.
-It offers simplicity and consistency within its structure and its uncluttered design helps to retain the user's focus on the game.
+It offers simplicity and consistency within its structure and its uncluttered design helps to maintain the user's focus on the game.
 The simple structured layout, consists of a header and a footer, which are the same on the Home Page, the Quiz Page as well as the Score Display to keep the design uniform and for ease of access.
 The layout of the website is consistent across devices.

-The Quiz questions are clearly displayed with large font and the option answers follow right underneath.
+The Quiz questions are clearly displayed with large font and the answer options follow right underneath.
 Each option is hoverable and changes colour upon selection.
-On wider screens the option answers are displayed in two columns instead of one in order for the user to have full view of the navigation buttons without having to scroll down everytime they need to move on to the next question.
+On wider screens the answer options are displayed in two columns instead of one in order for the user to have full view of the navigation buttons without having to scroll down everytime they need to move on to the next question.
 Pagination for the questions and answers was included to help the player focus on one question at a time.
-The 'Previous' button gives them the ability to go back and check their answers before they submit to get results.
+The Previous button gives them the ability to go back and check their answers before they submit to get results.

-The Score Display at the end of the quiz is also clearly displayed with little icons to give the user some visual feedback as well as a more personalised feel with the use of their username in the text remark area congratulating them or commiserating them on their defeat.
+The Score Display at the end of the quiz is also clearly displayed with little icons to give the user some visual feedback as well as a more personalised feel with the use of their username in the text remark area congratulating them or commiserating with them on their defeat.

 Please refer back to [Features](#existing-features) for more detailed information on the features used and design choices.